SteveHodge/assistantdm/readme.txt

 * implement cross-class skills flag somehow, at least for straight class characters

  * Skill parsing for monsters
- * Make HitDiceProperty into Statistic (rename to HitDice) so that bonus hps from feats and race (constructs) can be added as a modifier
- * Saving throw modifiers in monster stats blocks
  *
  * Rework Statistic change notification.
 Consider making it a subclass of property (override would override total value).
-Consider factoring out interface.
+Consider factoring out interface. (all done)
  * ? properties for statistics: bab, convert temp hps
  * ? consider reimplementing hps. it's not really a statistic, really more a property of the creature or perhaps of the
  * ?    level or hitdice statistic. figure out how to implement hitdice/character levels. implement negative levels as well
  * ? review Statistics vs creature Properties
- * ? ... need to review how properties work on Character and BoundIntegerField
+ * ? ... need to review how properties work on Character and BoundIntegerField (done)
  * ? character is not registered as a listener on the attack forms so it doesn't get notified of changes. probably should revisit the whole property/statistic notification system
  * ? rework statistc notification system. a listener registered with the top of a tree (like Skills or Attacks)
- * ?    should get notification of all sub-statistics. consider whether statistics need to provide old and new values
+ * ?    should get notification of all sub-statistics (done). consider whether statistics need to provide old and new values
  * ?    (this is desirable for mutable Modifiers at least)
  * ? ... convert ui classes that listen to Character to listen to the specific Statistics instead - could do a StatisticsProxy class
  * ?    that could be used as a base for statistics that rely on a common set of modifiers such as touch AC, skills etc